wagenrace/Cytodata-hackathon-2021/README.md

 # Welcome to CytoData Hackathon 2021!

 Welcome to Cytodata Hackathon 2021.
-Grab a cup of your favourite drink and join us in a journey that will bring you to learn new skills, make new friends and put your quantitative skills to the test dealing with an interesting challenge in stem cells.
+Grab a cup of your favourite drink and join us in a journey that will bring you to learn new skills, make new friends and put your quantitative skills to the test while dealing with an interesting challenge in stem cells.

 <br/>